Download PDF

 Impairment

-The carrying amounts of the assets of the Uzin Utz Group, with the exception of investment properties (see Investment properties), deferred tax assets (see Taxes on income) and financial assets of a financing nature (see Financial assets, securities and derivatives), are reviewed on the balance sheet date to determine whether there are any indications of impairment.
+The carrying amounts of the assets of the Uzin Utz Group, with the exception of investment properties (see Investment properties), deferred tax assets (see Income taxes) and financial assets of a financing nature (see Financial assets, securities and derivatives), are reviewed on the balance sheet date to determine whether there are any indications of impairment.
 The carrying amounts of goodwill and non-depreciable intangible assets must be tested for impairment at least once a year.
 In addition, in accordance with IAS 36.9 in conjunction with IAS 36.12, an impairment test must be carried out at each reporting date using certain triggering events.
-If there are indications of possible impairment of the asset, an event-related impairment test must also be carried out despite the mandatory annual test.
+If there are indications of possible impairment of the asset, an event-driven impairment test must also be carried out despite the mandatory annual test.

 As part of the impairment test, the carrying amount of an asset is compared with its recoverable amount in order to test the asset for impairment.

 The recoverable amount is the higher of net realizable value and value in use.
 Net realizable value is the amount obtainable from the sale of an asset in an arm's length transaction, less the costs of disposal.
-The value in use corresponds to the present value of estimated future cash flows from continued use of the cash-generating units with subsequent perpetual annuitization of the cash flows.
+The value in use corresponds to the present value of estimated future cash flows from the continued use of the cash-generating units with subsequent perpetual annuitization of the cash flows.
 The value in use must be determined using a present value calculation.

 If neither the fair value less costs to sell nor the value in use is equal to the carrying amount, the asset must be written down by the difference and recognized in profit or loss.
 If goodwill has been allocated, this must be written down first.
-The carrying amounts of the individual assets of the cash-generating unit are written down pro rata in accordance with their carrying amounts by the amortization amount or residual amortization amount (in the case of allocated goodwill), thus reducing the balance sheet items.
+The carrying amounts of the individual assets of the cash-generating unit are written down pro rata in accordance with their carrying amounts by the depreciation amount or residual depreciation amount (in the case of allocated goodwill), thus reducing the balance sheet items.
 If the reason for an impairment loss recognized in previous years no longer applies, the impairment loss is reversed up to a maximum of the amortized cost, with the exception of goodwill.

 The concept of the impairment test relates primarily to the principle of individual valuation.

 Under the current macroeconomic conditions, these estimates are subject to increased uncertainty.
-If these assumptions and estimates are not confirmed, this could lead to impairment losses being recognized for individual cash-generating units in the future.
+If these assumptions and estimates are not confirmed, this could lead to impairment losses being recognized for individual cash-generating units in the future

 Investment Properties